IonFly/TDA_client_examples/setup.md

     'token_baby' )
 ```

-The API key is generated when initializing an application through the developer portal, see section '## Start an Application' for instructions.
+The API key is generated when initializing an application through the developer portal, see section [Create Application](#create-application) for instructions.

 The user will be taken to a login screen, here use your trading account user/pass to authenticate (not the developer account).

-## Using the client_from_manual_flow method
+### Manual Authentication

 If one were not to desire fussing with webdrivers, they may also obtain a token by executing the following: